YA Friday: #SVYALit

 In a time when our president and high-profile celebrities are being accused of assaulting and harassing women, people are being exposed to the harsh realities of rape culture earlier and earlier.
 Luckily, there are plenty of books that make learning about rape culture, sexual assault, and its consequences accessible for teens and young adults who are beginning to learn about the nuances of these issues.

-School Library Journal's Teen Librarian Toolbox has been created the Sexual Violence in Young Adult Literature (#SVYALit) Project that uses young adult literature to talk with teens about sexual violence and consent with the goals to:
+School Library Journal's Teen Librarian Toolbox has created the Sexual Violence in Young Adult Literature (#SVYALit) Project that uses young adult literature to talk with teens about sexual violence and consent with the goals to:

 - Discuss sexual violence in the lives of teens and in ya literature on an ongoing basis